Valentine’s Day Dessert

 Lemon Marmalade Insert

-• Fill mold two-third up with the chocolate hazelnut mousse.
-Add the frozen lemon marmalade insert, and gently press it down.
-Pipe out more mousse around the edges, and smooth out with a spoon.
-Top marmalade with the frozen crunchy praliné, and then the brownie biscuit.
-Freeze cake overnight.
-De-mold cake the day you want to glaze it.
+- Fill the mold two-thirds full with the chocolate hazelnut mousse.
+Place the frozen lemon marmalade insert in the center and gently press it down.
+Pipe additional mousse around the edges and smooth the surface with a spoon.
+Top the marmalade with the frozen crunchy praliné, followed by the brownie biscuit.
+Press gently to adhere.
+Freeze the cake overnight.
+De-mold the cake on the day you plan to glaze it.

 Chocolate Mirror Glaze

-• Always make mirror glazes that contain gelatin a day ahead.
-Soak gelatin in cold water to soften; drain and set aside.
-In a saucepan, cook water, sugar, and corn syrup for 3 minutes.
-Add condensed milk, and gelatin.
-In a narrow container, add chocolate and pour in hot liquid.
-Mix mirror glaze using an immersion blender.
-Keep nozzle down to prevent air bubbles to form; sieve.
-Mirror glaze can be kept refrigerated for up to 2 weeks, or kept frozen for months.
+- Prepare the chocolate mirror glaze a day ahead.
+Soften the gelatin in cold water, then drain well.
+In a saucepan, cook the water, sugar, and corn syrup for 2 minutes.
+Remove from heat, then add the condensed milk and bloomed gelatin.
+Place the chopped chocolate in a narrow container.
+Pour the hot liquid over the chocolate and let stand for one minute.
+Blend with an immersion blender, keeping the nozzle submerged to prevent air bubbles from forming.
+Pass through a sieve.
+The chocolate mirror glaze can be refrigerated for up to 2 weeks or frozen for 6 months.

 Glazing Cake

-• Rewarm mirror glaze to 104ºF/38/40ºC.
-Transfer frozen cake onto a tray lined with plastic wrap and a wire rack.
-Glaze and transfert cake onto a serving plater.
-Let thaw for 6 hours in the refrigerator before serving.
-Decorate cake with a real red rose and gold leaf.
+- Rewarm the mirror glaze to 104°F (38–40°C).
+Place the frozen cake on a tray lined with plastic wrap and set a wire rack on top.
+Glaze the cake and tap the tray to allow excess glaze to flow.
+Then transfer it to a platter.
+Allow it to thaw in the refrigerator for 6 hours before serving.
+Decorate the cake with a fresh red rose and gold leaf id desired.
+Happy Valentine's day!

 Ready to discover this recipe?
 You're only 1 step away.